 HSBC Gold Mastercard® credit card vs. Citi Simplicity® Card - No Late Fees Ever

-The Citi Simplicity® Card - No Late Fees Ever (Citi is a CardRatings advertiser) is matched with the HSBC Gold Mastercard® credit card in the introductory 0 percent APR department.
-The Citi Simplicity® Card - No Late Fees Ever offers 0 percent intro APR on purchases for 12 months from date of account opening and 21 months with a 0 percent APR on balance transfers from date of first transfer, all transfers must be completed in the first 4 months (then, 16.24% - 26.24% variable, based on creditworthiness).
+The Citi Simplicity® Card - No Late Fees Ever (Citi is a CardRatings advertiser) is similar to the HSBC Gold Mastercard® credit card in the introductory 0 percent APR department, though does offer a longer balance transfer period.
+The Citi Simplicity® Card - No Late Fees Ever offers 0 percent intro APR on purchases for 12 months (as compared to 15 months for the HSBC card) from date of account opening and 21 months with a 0 percent APR on balance transfers from date of first transfer, all transfers must be completed in the first 4 months (then, 16.24% - 26.24%* variable, based on creditworthiness).
 If you transfer a balance with this offer, after your 0 percent intro purchase APR expires, both new purchases and unpaid purchase balances will automatically accrue interest until all balances, including your transferred balances, are paid in full.

 Much like the HSBC Gold Mastercard® credit card, the Citi Simplicity® Card - No Late Fees Ever charges a balance transfer fee.
 However, Citi Simplicity® Card - No Late Fees Ever's $5 or 5 percent fee, whichever is more, is potentially a bit more than HSBC Gold Mastercard® credit card's $10 or 4 percent fee.

 Neither card charges an annual fee, nor do they offer rewards programs.